pacuna/Laravel-PGSchema/README.md

 ## Installation

-Use composer to add the package into your project using "composer require pacuna/schemas:dev-master".
+1. Use composer to add the package into your project using
+`composer require pacuna/schemas:dev-master`

-1. Add 'Pacuna\Schemas\SchemasServiceProvider' to your app.php file in the
+2. Add 'Pacuna\Schemas\SchemasServiceProvider' to your app.php file in the
 services providers section.
-2. Add 'PGSchema' => 'Pacuna\Schemas\Facades\PGSchema' into the aliases
+3. Add 'PGSchema' => 'Pacuna\Schemas\Facades\PGSchema' into the aliases
 section

 ## Usage